Syncing Commission Data via API and Callbacks

 - “Ready” indicates that the merchant has paid us for the commission and the payment is just awaiting the next payment cycle (at the beginning of each month).

-- “Paid” indicates that the record has been paid to the partner (and the user, if Wildfire pays users on behalf of the partner), and the transaction should be included in the relevant payment report.
+- “Paid” indicates that the record has been paid to the partner (and the user, if Wildfire pays users on behalf of the partner), and the commission should be included in the relevant payment report.

-- “Disqualified” indicates that the transaction was not eligible for earning.
+- “Disqualified” indicates that the commission was not eligible for earning.
 Some merchants don't report these records.
 Others (like Ticketmaster) report these records.
 An example of a “Disqualified” sale is a pre-sale ticket.
 Another case where Disqualified is used is when a merchant does not pay for a commission (i.e. a merchant goes out of business).
 When commissions are determined to be uncollectible, the commission will be moved to a Disqualified status

 TrackingCode: This is the value referred to Tracking Code (TC) Parameter